This article was first written on June 17, 2024, and was updated on April 23, 2026

 It is my opinion that a well-formulated ketogenic diet containing 21–30% protein is preferable for older adults to the 15% protein provided by popularized keto diets, as the higher amount will help older adults retain muscle mass and avoid sarcopenia.

-Emerging studies, such as the one that was published yesterday, April 21, 2026, in Frontiers in Oncology Cancer Metabolism [8], that documented the successful use of a 3:1 therapeutic ketogenic diet as an adjunct treatment in hormone receptor-positive (HR+) breast cancer [8], are encouraging.
+Emerging studies, such as the one that was published on April 21, 2026, in Frontiers in Oncology Cancer Metabolism [8], documented the successful use of a 3:1 therapeutic ketogenic diet as an adjunct treatment in hormone receptor-positive (HR+) breast cancer [8] and are encouraging.
 It provides documentation that a therapeutic ketogenic diet may be an effective adjunct treatment alongside chemotherapy for this largely incurable form of breast cancer once resistance to conventional treatments occurs [8].

 Both therapeutic ketogenic diets and keto diets limit carbohydrates, but therapeutic diets also tightly control protein.
 Therapeutic ketogenic diets also require precise weighing and tracking of glucose and ketones, as these diets are dietary prescriptions.
 Meals high in bacon, eggs, and meat, common in popularized keto diets, are not part of therapeutic ketogenic diets.